First Reading: Amos 6.1a, 4-7

 The scripture readings that we have just listened to seem to illustrate how wealth, riches and excesses can cause us to become blind – blind to the reality around us.
 Both Amos and Luke show us how excesses can limit our ability to see the other who has little or nothing; how easy it can be to become focused on ourselves and our own ease in life – leaving no room for compassion and love.
 The contrasts are startling – the image of the rich man in the chaos of hell and image of Lazarus standing peacefully with Abraham.
 And in the middle we have Paul addressing Timothy as a man of God and then going on to describe what that looks like and how we too can live as people of God.

 I want to share a call to action from Pope Paul VI in his 1967 Encyclical “On the Development of Peoples”, and in the Section titled – A World of Free Men he stated: “But these efforts, as well as public and private allocations of gifts, loans and investments, are not enough.
+Read more of short term loans on this website.
 It is not just a question of eliminating hunger and reducing poverty.
 It is not just a question of fighting wretched conditions, though this is an urgent and necessary task.
 It involves building a human community where men can live truly human lives, free from discrimination on account of race, religion or nationality, free from servitude to other men or to natural forces which they cannot yet control satisfactorily.
 It involves building a human community where liberty is not an idle word, where the needy Lazarus can sit down with the rich man at the same banquet table.”
 His reference was this exact Gospel reading of that we have heard today.

 Migrants and Refugees – peoples from all around the world who are searching for a better life to give their children – a life without violence and war, a life where there is enough food to eat and medical care when one becomes ill – a life where each person’s dignity is upheld – where they can find meaningful employment and be paid an honest day’s wage – and where they can clothe themselves and at night have a roof over their head.